dashkite/breeze-client/README.md

 # Breeze Client

-Web Component and OAuth handler for use with the Breeze authentication API.
+Web Component for use with the Breeze authentication API.

 ## Install